TKenneweg/RAGVAL/README.md

-# Retrieval Augmented Generation Systems: Automatic Dataset Creation, Evaluation and Boolean Agent Setup
+# RAGVAL: Automatic Dataset Creation and Evaluation for RAG Systems

-This repository is for the paper "RAGVAL: An Automatic Dataset Creation and Evaluation Pipeline for RAG Systems".
+This repository is for the paper "RAGVAL: Automatic Dataset Creation and Evaluation for RAG Systems".
 If you use this repository, please cite the paper.
 The original datasets used in the paper are in the folder wikirag_090124.

 ## Prerequisites